-Awards will be given for top three overall Male/Female Winners and for top three in each Male/Female Age Group in 5 year increments beginning at 9 and under.
+Awards will be given for top three overall Male/Female Winners in each category and for top three in Male/Female Age Groups.

-The track and infield will be open to spectators, free of charge.
-Runners and spectators are asked to park in Reserved Suite Parking lot and enter speedway through Gate 8, Turn 4.
+Speedway stands and infield will be open to spectators, free of charge.
+Runners and spectators are encouraged to park in Display Parking lot and enter speedway through Gate 4 or the Infield Tunnel at Gate 8 near Turn 4.